arrayfire/arrayfire-windows-scripts/README.md

 #### Variables you will likely need to change
 Variable (in common.bat)| Description
 ------------------------|------------------------
 WORKSPACE           | Working directory
 AF_DIR              | ArrayFire source code directory
 DEPS_DIR            | Where the dependencies are extracted from the `arrayfire_deps.zip` file.
 Ideally workspace/dependencies
 CPU, CUDA, OPENCL   | To select which backends to use, set them to ON.
-To deselect, set them to OFF TESTS             	| ON to build tests, OFF to not build tests EXAMPLES          	| ON to build examples, OFF to not build examples
+To deselect, set them to OFF GRAPHICS            | Enable or disable building graphics.
+Default is off TESTS               | ON to build tests, OFF to not build tests EXAMPLES            | ON to build examples, OFF to not build examples

 #### Variables you may want to change but do not need to
 Variable (in common.bat)| Description
 ------------------------|------------------------
 BUILD_DIR           | Build directory relative to AF_DIR
 BUILD_TYPE          | Can be Release (Default), Debug, RelWithDebInfo, MinSizeRel CUDA_COMPUTE        | If building on a remote machine which cannot run CUDA, set this to the appropriate compute capability (20, 30, 32, 35, 50, 52)
 TESTS               | ON to build tests, OFF to not build tests EXAMPLES            | ON to build examples, OFF to not build examples

 #### Dependency Variables - Do not need to be changed
 Variable (in common.bat)| Description